quotient42/pyGCAP/README.md

-# pyGCAP: a python Gene Cluster Annotator & Profiler
+# pyGCAP: a python Gene Cluster Annotation & Profiling

 A Python Package for Probe-based Gene Cluster Finding in Large Microbial Genome Database